|

 economy

-and
+and religious

-life
+life was

 centered